 Fly Fishing For Permit

-Catching a permit on fly is considered to be one of the greatest accomplishments a saltwater angler can achieve.
+Catching a permit on a fly rod is considered to be one of the greatest accomplishments a saltwater angler can achieve.
+The difficulty level is through the roof and you really need to bring your A-game.
 Everything must come together perfectly.

 Best Time of Year to Fish For Permit

 So here in Key West, as I previously mentioned, we can catch permit all year round.
 But if I had to pick a time of year to come down and specifically target permit I would say the late summer/fall is my favorite time of year.
 The winds are down and the water is warm which makes sight fishing on the flats an awesome experience.
 In July through September, it is not uncommon to find schools upwards of fifty fish in the shallows.
 We sight fish them tailing on the flats as well cruising around looking for food on these beautiful summer days.